wongzc/learning-notes/Notes/Python.md

 4. argument pass by object-reference
     - muttable data: passed by reference, i.e., can be updated by function
     - immutable data: passed by value
-        - for function to call var in outer fucntion (nested function): use nonlocal
+        - for function to call var in outer fucntion (nested function): nonlocal var in the inner function
-        - for fucntion to call var in global (non-fucntion): use global
+        - for fucntion to call var in global (non-fucntion): global var in the function

 5. list comprehension:
     - `[a for a in range(10)]`